gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 EX:
 Query Proving completed.
 QueryId: 0x7ee33a2be05c9019dedcd833c9c2fa516c2bd316b225dd7ca3bde5b1cdb987db

-## 10. Use Bridged Data to Mint Tokens on CCNext Testnet
+## 10. Use Bridged Data to Mint Tokens on Creditcoin USC Testnet
-We need to call `uscBridgeCompleteMint` in the bridge proxy contract we deployed to CCNext Testnet in step 7.
+We need to call `uscBridgeCompleteMint` in the bridge proxy contract we deployed to USC Testnet in step 7.

 We also supply the address of the mintable contract we deployed in step 7.
 This is the contract in which our bridged tokens will be minted.